YaoGroup/DIFFICE_jax/model/README.md

 Involving essential functions to generate the total loss function for PINN training on assimilating remote-sensing data of ice shelves and inferring their effective viscosity.
-The mathematical formation of the loss function for inferring isotropic viscosity via regular PINNs is provided here.
-The description for inferring anisotorpic viscosity is given here.
+The mathematical formation of the loss function for inferring isotropic viscosity via regular PINNs is provided [here](https://github.com/YaoGroup/DIFFICE_jax/blob/main/paper.md).
+The description for inferring anisotorpic viscosity is given [here](https://github.com/YaoGroup/DIFFICE_jax/blob/main/examples/Anisotropic.md).
-The loss function for XPINNs is given here
+The loss function for the XPINN training is given [here](https://github.com/YaoGroup/DIFFICE_jax/blob/main/examples/Anisotropic.md).
+We note that users should call different functions in the `loss.py` script to generate the loss functions for inferring isotropic (i.e. `loss_iso_create()`) and anisotropic viscosity (i.e. `loss_aniso_create()`)